dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/run-checks-operators.md

 [2023-10-09, 06:44:19 UTC] {taskinstance.py:1398} INFO - Marking task as SUCCESS. dag_id=my_connection_dqops_run_profiling_checks, task_id=dqops_run_profiling_checks_operator_task, execution_date=20231009T064416, start_date=20231009T064418, end_date=20231009T064419
 ```

-Executed job adds an information to an airflow task logs.
+Executed job adds information to an airflow task log.
 The executed run checks operator returns the RunChecksQueueJobResult object with execution details.
-When the task execution succeeded or not, task instance is marked as Success or Failed accordingly.
+When the task execution succeeded or not, the task instance is marked as Success or Failed accordingly.

 RunChecksQueueJobResult includes:
 - **job_id (DqoQueueJobId)**: Identifies a single job that was pushed to the job queue.